Genetically modified brinjal

-The genetically modified brinjal is a suite of transgenic brinjals (also known as an eggplant or aubergine) created by inserting a crystal protein gene (Cry1Ac) from the soil bacterium Bacillus thuringiensis into the genome of various brinjal cultivars.
+The genetically modified brinjal is a suite of transgenic brinjals (also known as eggplant or aubergine) created by inserting a crystal protein gene (Cry1Ac) from the soil bacterium Bacillus thuringiensis into the genome of various brinjal cultivars.
 The insertion of the gene, along with other genetic elements such as promoters, terminators and an antibiotic resistance marker gene into the brinjal plant is accomplished using Agrobacterium-mediated genetic transformation.
-The Bt brinjal has been developed to give resistance against lepidopteron insects, in particular the Brinjal Fruit and Shoot Borer (Leucinodes orbonalis)(FSB) by forming pores in the digestive system.
+The Bt brinjal has been developed to give resistance against lepidopteron insects, in particular, the Brinjal Fruit and Shoot Borer (Leucinodes orbonalis)(FSB), by forming pores in the insects' digestive system.
 Mahyco, an Indian seed company based in Jalna, Maharashtra, has developed the Bt brinjal.

-The genetically modified brinjal event is termed Event EE 1, and Mahyco have also applied for approval of two brinjal hybrids.
-The Event EE 1 was introgressed by plant breeding into various local varieties by University of Agricultural Sciences, Dharwad and Tamil Nadu Agricultural University, Coimbatore.
-Some of the cultivars of brinjal include: Malpur local, Manjari gota, Kudachi local, Udupi local, 112 GO, and Pabkavi local.
-It was approved for commercialization in India in 2009, but - after an apparent public outcry and rounds of debates in which representatives from Mahyco, the scientific community, and NGO's spoke on the topic - the then Indian Environment Minister, Jairam Ramesh, facilitated a moratorium on its release until further, unspecified, tests were conducted.
+The genetically modified brinjal event is termed Event EE 1, and Mahyco has also applied for approval of two brinjal hybrids.
+Event EE 1 was introduced by breeding the plants into various local varieties by University of Agricultural Sciences, Dharwad and Tamil Nadu Agricultural University, Coimbatore.
+Some of the cultivars of Brinjal include Malpur local, Manjari gota, Kudachi local, Udupi local, 112 GO, and Pabkavi local.
+It was approved for commercialization in India in 2009, but after a public outcry and rounds of debates in which representatives from Mahyco, the scientific community, and non-governmental organizations spoke on the topic, the Indian Environment Minister, Jairam Ramesh, facilitated a moratorium on its release until further unspecified tests were conducted.
 Bt brinjal was approved for commercial release in Bangladesh in 2013.

-By 2021 it was cultivated by nearly 65,000 farmers with nearly 6x increase in net returns, with around 20% of farmers using seeds from previous seasons.
+By 2021, it had been cultivated by nearly 65,000 farmers with an approximate 6x net return, and about 20% of farmers used seeds from previous seasons.